El Rushbo documented to be almost always right now, almost 99.6% of the time.

 I think he is inspirational.

-And quite frankly, I thought that my question was set the platform for a response that would almost be, oh, I don't know, whimsical, magical, very powerful, on the fact that he does believe uh that he's made progress.
+And quite frankly, I thought that my question would set the platform for a response that would almost be, oh, I don't know, whimsical, magical, very powerful on the fact that he does believe that he's made progress.

 I know he's made progress.